 1.8.
 New members are eligible for team prize money and CTP prizes.
 Members become eligible for individual prizes upon completing five rounds of tournament play.
 New members are also eligible immediately for the individual LOW GROSS prize since this does not involve handicap All individual prizes requiring handicap will require playing a minimum of FIVE rounds and the establishment of a NBGA handicap.

 1.9.
-An individual joining the NBGA who has an established handicap with the Landa Park Legends will be eligible immediately for all tournament prizes and will given an adjusted initial handicap of their Legends handicap PLUS one stroke until an NBGA handicap has been established.
+An individual joining the NBGA who has an established handicap with the Landa Park Legends will be eligible immediately for all tournament prizes and will given an adjusted initial handicap of their Legends handicap MINUS one stroke until an NBGA handicap has been established.